 Within school, pupils are actively encouraged to make choices, knowing that they are in a safe and supportive environment.
 As a school we educate and provide boundaries for young pupils to make choices, through provision of a safe environment and empowering education.
 Pupils are encouraged to know, understand and exercise their rights and personal freedoms and advise how to exercise these safely, for example through our ‘Online safety’ and PSHE lessons.
 Pupils are given the freedom to make choices, for example signing up for extra-curricular clubs, choosing the level of challenge in some lessons and deciding what to present at class worship.

 As a Church of England school, our ethos is based around core Christian values, including respect.
 Our aims are firmly based on the value of community and respect, which permeates all aspects of school life, including our school improvement plan and behaviour policy.
 This is supported by our values led worship time and main hall display, with a different value each term.

 Tolerance of those of Different Faiths and Beliefs

 This is achieved through enhancing pupils understanding of their place in a culturally diverse society and by giving them opportunities to experience such diversity.
 Worship times and discussions involving prejudices and prejudice-based bullying have been followed and supported by learning in RE and PSHE.
 Members of different faiths or religions are encouraged to share their knowledge to enhance learning within classes and the school.
 Children have a school visit to different places of worship during their time at St Nicholas.
-We are currently involved in a partnership project with schools in Chernobyl in Russia and Lille in France which gives pupils the opportunity to learn about other cultures.
+We are currently involved in a partnership project with schools in Chernobyl in Ukraine and Lille in France which gives pupils the opportunity to learn about other cultures.
 We use opportunities such as The Olympics and World Cups to study other countries.